The Astrophysics Data System Logo astrophysics data system

 All these names were added because our parser consulted the knowledge base of author names.
 Our parser doesn’t know this is one and the same person; but it has a way of seeing/discovering the chain of name changes.
 If the knowledge database is correct, which is most of the time, it will be able to start from the user input and arrive at other names.

-If it produces unexpected results, it usually is because of these reasons:
+If an author search produces unexpected results, it usually is because of these reasons:

-• the curated knowledge base is too broad or too narrow: i.e. it is missing a connection, or has connection too many – and joins unrelated names together
+• the curated knowledge base is too broad or too narrow: i.e. it is missing a synonym, or has a synonym too many – and joins unrelated names together

 🌓